 The Units are equity securities of the REIT and are not traditional fixed income securities.
 A fundamental characteristic that distinguishes the Units from traditional fixed income securities is that the REIT does not have a fixed obligation to make payments to holders of Units and does not promise to return the initial purchase price of a Unit on a certain date in the future.
 The REIT has the ability to reduce or suspend distributions if circumstances warrant.
 The ability of the REIT to make cash distributions, and the actual amount distributed, will be entirely dependent on the operations and assets of the REIT and its subsidiaries, and will be subject to various factors including financial performance, obligations under applicable debt agreements, fluctuations in working capital, foreign exchange rates and capital expenditure requirements.
 There can be no assurance regarding the amount of income to be generated by the REIT's properties.
 The market value of the Units will deteriorate if the REIT is unable to meet its distribution targets in the future, and that deterioration may be significant.
 In addition, unlike interest payments or an interest-bearing debt security, the REIT's cash distributions are composed of different types of payments (portions of which may be fully or partially taxable or may constitute non-taxable returns of capital).
 The composition for tax purposes of those distributions may change over time, thus affecting the after-tax returns to holders of Units.
 Therefore, the rate of return over a defined period for a holder of Units may not be comparable to the rate of return on a fixed income security that provides a "return on capital" over the same period.
+AFFO may exceed actual cash available to the REIT from time to time because of items such as principal repayments and capital expenditures in excess of stipulated reserves identified by the REIT in its calculation of AFFO and redemptions of Units, if any.
 The REIT may be required to use part of its debt capacity or to reduce distributions in order to accommodate such items.